boonsboos/microm/README.md

 # microm

-a virtual machine with registers.
+a virtual machine with registers and a stack.

 ## infrastructure

-microm has 3 types of registers: integer, float int point and strings. they are numbered from 0 to 15 and are 64 bits wide, except for the string registers.
+stack for now, registers will be added later.

-each type has its own stack.
+lists are statically typed at runtime.